camaraproject/WorkingGroups/Commonalities/documentation/API-design-guidelines.md

 Format conventions regarding ```notificationAuthToken``` attribute, in order to provide Uniqueness, Randomness and Simplicity for its management are the following:
 - It MUST BE an opaque attribute
 - It MUST NOT be a JWT Token
-- It has to be a restricted length, being an string between [20-64] characters.
+- It has to be restricted in length, a string between [20-64] characters.
 - It is HIGHLY recommended to have random-based pattern, like UUIDv4 format (32 hexadecimal characters, separated by `-`, e.g. ```550e8400-e29b-41d4-a716-446655440000```)

 **Resource-based subscription**

 A resource-based subscription is a subscription managed as a resource.
-An endpoint is provided to request subscription creation.
-As this subscription is managed as an API resource, it is identified and operations to search, retrieve and delete them must be provided.
+An API endpoint is provided to request subscription creation.
+As this subscription is managed as an API resource, it is identified and operations to search, retrieve and delete it must be provided.

 Note: It is perfectly valid for a CAMARA API to have several event types managed.
 The subscription endpoint will be unique but 'eventType' attribute is used to distinguish distinct events subscribed.